alotofdavid/beem/docs/commands.md

     @??orb_guardian perm_ench:berserk
     @??sigmund spells:fire_storm.200.magical

-To see monster details when they have a specific status, number of HD, or to see how much damage they would do with a specific spell
+to see monster details when they have a specific status, number of HD, or to see how much damage they would do with a specific spell

-For a specific serpent of hell add geh, dis, coc, or tar like:
+For a specific serpent of hell add geh, dis, coc, or tar:

     @??serpent_of_hell geh

-For spells, seperate entries with `;` and make each have the form:
+For spells, seperate entries with `;` and make each have the form `spell_name.200.magical`.

-    spell_name.200.magical

 Here 200 is the spell frequency and "magical" is cast type, but these don't matter for purposes of looking up monsters.

 For the 0.17 monster database, you can make the same query through Cheibriados using prefix `%??`.